Intervention/docs/image/v4/basics/meta-information.md

 > public Image::resolution(): ResolutionInterface

-Reads out the image resolution of the current instance.
+Reads the image resolution of the current instance.

 #### Example